Against All Odds

 Note: The Harry Potter characters belong to J.K.
 Rowling, not me.
 A Ginrius written for those sick of her time-travelling or either being drunk in order for them to be together.
 B/ Read, review, and enjoy!

 "So that's that."

 Ginny squinted hard at the boy before her.
 Had he really just said that?
-She'd offered –no, told him she'd wait for him until he was ready.
-And he goes and pulls this??!!!
+She'd offered—no, told him she'd wait for him until he was ready.
+And he went and pulled this?!

 Harry didn't even bother mustering a smile.
 "Ginny, we're meant…"